Eliminating Dead Code with Modern Build Tools

 Webpack 5 vs Vite 5+: DCE Implementation Workflows

-During compilation, unreachable modules are flagged and excluded from the final asset manifest.
-Webpack’s ModuleConcatenationPlugin merges module scopes to eliminate IIFE wrappers, while Vite’s Rollup backend strips dead exports during the chunk generation phase.
-The result is a reduced __webpack_require__ or __vite__ runtime footprint, optimized chunk splitting boundaries, and deterministic payload delivery.
+Webpack’s ModuleConcatenationPlugin (enabled by concatenateModules) merges module scopes to eliminate IIFE wrappers, while Vite’s Rollup back-end strips dead exports during the chunk generation phase.
+The result is a reduced __webpack_require__ runtime footprint in Webpack bundles and tighter chunk splitting boundaries.

 Chunk Graph Behavior and Module Isolation

-For a deep dive into global mutation risks and how incorrect declarations block optimal pruning, review Configuring sideEffects for Optimal Tree-Shaking.
+For a deep dive on global mutation risks and how incorrect declarations block optimal pruning, review Configuring sideEffects for Optimal Tree-Shaking.

 Framework Integration: React, Vue, and Svelte

-• Svelte: Svelte compiles components to imperative DOM updates at build time.
-Unused reactive statements are eliminated during compilation, but external utility imports must be explicitly tree-shakable.
-Align framework compiler outputs with bundler capabilities by avoiding barrel exports and leveraging conditional package exports.
+@vitejs/plugin-vueorvue-loaderwithisProduction: trueto enable template directive stripping. - Svelte: Svelte compiles components to imperative DOM updates at build time; unused reactive statements are eliminated during compilation.
+External utility imports must still be explicitly tree-shakable.
+Avoid barrel exports in Svelte component libraries and use conditional package exports.

 Legacy Dependency Bottlenecks and Migration Strategies